 The Meaning of Numbers: The Number 0

 ". . . the idea of a number (0) that represented nothing was counterintuitive and controversial, raising philosophical as well as mathematical questions.
-Europe's first mathematics, after all, was concerned mainly with counting and measuring solid objects, and you can't count to nothing."
-(Easy as Pi, chapter on Numbers in Math and Science).
+Europe's first mathematics, after all, was concerned mainly with counting and measuring solid objects, and you can't count to nothing" (Easy as Pi).

 The first Biblical reference to the concept behind the number 0 (nothing or none) was the devil's use of it to tempt mankind to sin!